matttrice/qa-trice/README.md

 All commands from root of project:
 1. Activate venv
-    > Its a good idea to install a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) to isolate packages from your global pythong installation.
+    > Its a good idea to install a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) to isolate packages from your global python installation.

     ```bash
     $ python3 -m venv .qa